 City Comparison

-Fairfax combines excellent schools, diverse dining, and easy access to major employers.
+Fairfax combines public schools, diverse dining, and easy access to major employers.
 Stafford County offers affordable homes and a growing community south of the D. Both are strong options, but the details matter.
 Here is how they compare across price, schools, commute, taxes, walkability, and safety.

 Market Overview